u23608821/COS221_Assignment_5/API_Documentation.md

 | `apikey`    | The API key of the admin performing the request  | Yes      |
 | `user_id`   | The ID of the user to delete (integer)           | Yes      |
 > **Note:**
-> All ratings by this user are deleted from the `Rating` table and the user is removed from the `Customer` or `Admin_staff` table before the user is deleted from the `User` table
+> All ratings by this user are deleted from the `Rating` table, the user's watchlist products will be deleted from the `Watchlist` table, and the user is removed from the `Customer` or `Admin_staff` table before the user is deleted from the `User` table.

 #### Example Request